jung-kurt/gofpdf/README.md

 backwards-compatible support for reading DPI from images that support it, and for setting DPI manually and then having it properly taken into account when calculating image size.
 Paulo Coutinho provided support for static embedded fonts.
+Dan Meyers added support for embedded JavaScript.
 Bruno Michel has provided valuable assistance with the code.

 ## Roadmap